What You Need to Build Complete Language Solutions

 However, language services work better when they’re supplemented by automation.
-Although things like professional publication and American Sign Language interpretation require a human touch, there are processes that can be automated (and should be automated) to free up human resources for doing the things that only humans can do.
+Although things like professional publication and American Sign Language interpretation require a human touch, there are processes that can- and should- be automated to free up human resources for doing the things that only humans can do.

-But the automation doesn’t have to be entirely internal, for the purposes of increasing the efficiency of client-facing language services.
+Here's the thing, the automation doesn’t have to be entirely internal.
 Language service providers can offer automated language services to clients to increase the efficiency of their services.

-Additionally, actual translation and interpretation aren’t everything you need for proper language services.
-Real-time video and audio connections are the backbone of language services.
-People don’t need to translate or interpret anything if they can’t speak to each other.
+Taking it one-step further, actual translation and interpretation aren’t everything you need for proper language services.
+Real-time video and audio connections are the backbone of any language service these days- people don’t need to translate or interpret anything if they can’t hear or speak to each other.

 Long distance communication brings up something else: the number of people and businesses that need language services is increasing.
 Regardless of how good automated translation and interpretation become, languages aren’t disappearing.

 In fact, due to expanding global customer bases, the number of languages a company will need to speak is going up.

 It’s estimated that by 2022, it will require 59 languages to reach 96% of the online population.
 Additionally, 71.5% of call centers find that customer satisfaction improves when interpretation services are provided.

 That’s incredibly valuable to businesses, since 91% of unsatisfied customers will simply abandon a brand without ever complaining.

 All this means that the demand for language services is only going to increase as companies look for ways to provide the best customer service and reach the largest online audience (especially since reaching people online is becoming more important than ever).

 That’s a lot of languages and a lot of people that need to speak more than one of them.
 That’s powering one big trend for language service providers: cloud adoption.
 Here’s why: